NeuroTechX/learn.neurotechedu.com/pages/headsets.md

 # What to look for in a headset.

-When deciding which EEG headset to purchase, there are a few features you should look at when making your decision.
+When deciding which EEG  to purchase, there are a few features you should look at when making your decision.

 ## Number and Placement of Electrodes: